 -

-If you own a food dehydrator, you can use it as a makeshift filament dryer.
+If you own a food dehydrator, you can use it as a makeshift filament dehydrator.
 You'll need to clean it out before and after, and you'll want to remove any trays or grates that are used for food preparation.

 Note: Mixing industrial plastics with food preparation equipment isn't always the best idea.
 If you're going to be drying a large amount of filament, we recommend spending the money on a dedicated filament dryer.